 Want to volunteer in our program and be a Friend In Grief to children trying to cope with the death of a loved one?
 Become a FIG!
 All days must be completed in order to qualify to volunteer in group.

 $100 fee includes background check and cost of materials.
-This training will be held on-site at Adam's House with scheduled outside break-outs, weather permitting.
+This training will be held on-site at Adam's House.

 Adam’s House believes no child should ever grieve alone.
 Children deserve a supportive and understanding community to learn and explore their feelings of death and loss.
 All grief journeys are unique.
 Grief is a natural reaction to a loss of a loved one.
 Adam’s House will be a supportive partner in a child’s healing process.